-In this class we will examine a few basic concepts that are central to Torah observance and to our understanding of ourselves, our relationship with God, and our purpose.
+We will examine a few basic concepts that are central to Torah observance and to our understanding of ourselves, our relationship with God, and our purpose.
 We will begin with emunah, trying to understand what it is and what is its basis.
-Our focus on emunah and its significance will naturally lead us to ask the question why God is so hidden.
-This will introduce the topic of free choice - what it is and why it is so central to our relationship with God that it results in our living in a world that is counter-intuitive to our unexamined expectations.
-Once raised, the topic of free choice will lead to a discussion of how, as a nation we have used this capacity and how it has affected the nature of the world we live in.
-This opens up issues relating to exile, the historical process in which we find ourselves and its structure and meaning.
-Our examination will be guided by concepts from the 18th century Italian Rabbi, Rav Moshe Chaim Luzzato, the Ramchal.
+This will naturally lead us to ask the question why God is so hidden.
+This will introduce the topic of free choice - what it is and why it is so central to our